 Help keep One Green Planet free and independent!
 Together we can ensure our platform remains a hub for empowering ideas committed to fighting for a sustainable, healthy, and compassionate world.
 Please support us in keeping our mission strong.

-Kiko, the now one-month-old baby giraffe, was found abandoned in Kenya’s Meru National Park when he was just one week old.
+Kiko, the giraffe, was found abandoned in Kenya’s Meru National Park when he was just one week old.
 Too small to make it on his own, Kiko was lucky enough to have been rescued and brought to the incredible people at the The David Scheldrick Wildlife Trust (DSWT)

-Loboito the baby elephant also featured in this video arrived at DSWT last week, orphaned at only three weeks old.
+Loboito the baby elephant also featured in this video arrived at DSWT, orphaned at only three weeks old.
 It is difficult to say what happened to his mother or to the rest of his herd, but with no one to care for him he would have died alone in the wild.

-Although the two early lives for these animals were incredibly tragic, they have found love at happiness at DSWT’s orphan sanctuary.
-This animal sanctuary in Nairobi, Kenya is home to a large number of orphaned baby elephants, rhinos and giraffes, all the victims of Africa’s brutal wild animal poaching trade.
+Although the two early lives of these animals were incredibly tragic, they found love and happiness at DSWT’s orphan sanctuary.
+This animal sanctuary in Nairobi, Kenya is home to a large number of orphaned baby elephants, rhinos, and giraffes, all the victims of Africa’s brutal wild animal poaching trade.
 Poaching poses a major threat to all of Africa’s Wildlife and has brought many species to the verge of extinction.
-Which is why the work that they are doing at DSWT is so important.
+This is why the work that they are doing at DSWT is so important.